 Your Business Brand Style Guide

-A style guide is a set of standards, principles and rules every developer or designer should follow in order to improve the physical and digital presence of the product.
+A style guide (or Brand identity kits) is a set of standards, principles and rules every developer or designer should follow in order to improve the physical and digital presence of the product.
 It is made up of instructions on your brand colours, logo fonts, and images.

 Core Colour Palette